Board | Staff | Our Story

 Owner and Lead Sound Engineer at Clear Sky Technologies, LowellArts Music Committee Member

 LowellArts connects artists and audiences through the visual and performing arts.

-Laurel Conrad joined the staff at LowellArts in 2021.
+Laurel Conrad (she/her) joined the staff at LowellArts in 2021.
 She has a Bachelor of Arts degree in Theatre from Adrian College.
 Primarily an actor, some of her performance credits include Agnes in Agnes of God and Older Elizabeth Law in When the Rain Stops Falling.
 Laurel has received two Irene Ryan Acting Scholarship nominations, one of which she took to compete at the Kennedy Center American College Theatre Festival.
-Previously, Laurel held a position as the Social Media Specialist & Purchasing Manager at Memories Bridal and Evening Wear in Kalamazoo, MI.

 Lorain Smalligan, MACC Minigrant REgrantor